LAPikachu/practical_atomistic_simulation/README.md

 if work has been done adding new packages, etc. changing the environment use
 `conda env export > environment.yml`
 to update .yml

+the python files are associated with different Tasks in the Problem Statement
+minimize_energy.py -> Task 3.2
+elastic_constants.py -> TTask 3.5